-The Small Grant application deadline is the 15th of January.
+The Small Grant application deadline is January 15.
 Applications should follow the recommended format and be no longer than six pages.
-Electronic applications (in PDF, RTF or Microsoft Word format) are encouraged.
-Faxed applications are not acceptable.
+Applications should be submitted electronically (in PDF, RTF or Microsoft Word format).

-Student Award for Field Research.
+Student Award for Field Research

 Although support of undergraduate, graduate, or post-doctoral studies is not a priority of the Baillie Fund, it does support one award, The James L. Baillie Student Research Award, which is awarded to a graduate student conducting field studies on Canadian birds in their natural environment.
-The \$2,000 award is administered by The Society of Canadian Ornithologists (SCO), and the application deadline is the 15th of February.
+The \$2,000 award is administered by The Society of Canadian Ornithologists on behalf of Birds Canada, and the application deadline is February 15.